Nutterules/ZettelKasten/Literature Notes/Introduction to Social Science Research Principles and Technology.md

 	- the benefit of random sampling is that any differences between the sample and the population are hopefully just due to chance rather than a systematic issue.

 - Representative Sampling
-	- This is were the proportions of the various subgroups in a popul
+	- This is were the proportions of the various subgroups in a population are accurately represented in the sample that's taken.
+	- for example: proportionate numbers of men and women appear in the sample.

+- Convenience Sampling